stcucufa/epistrophy/doc/manual.md

 `Fiber.join(delegate)` adds a `join` instruction to the fiber and returns the fiber. `delegate` is an optional object for customizing the beginning of the join, and handling individual child fibers ending.

-`Fiber.seq(f)` adds a `seq` instruction to the fiber and returns the fiber.
-If no argument is provided, then the child fiber is returned.
-If present, `f` should be a function of one argument that gets called immediately with the newly created child fiber, while the parent fiber gets returned.

 `Fiber.ever(f)` creates a subsequence within the sequence of instructions of the fiber during which instructions get executed even when the fiber has an